 Cons: That said, there are plenty of Motel 6 locations that garner less-than-satisfactory assessments, particularly in categories of hygiene and service.
 It's not uncommon to find reference in reviews on sites such as Travelocity to telltale signs of cigarette use in non-smoking rooms (smells, burn marks) and gripes about rundown facilities, worn sheets, or carpet stains; reports of bug infestations surface here and there.
 Given the proliferation of Motel 6 locations -- about 1,200 and counting -- if one doesn't hit the mark, there may be another down the road that proves more satisfactory.

-Such low room rates do come at a price, however: Motel 6 offers few perks.
+Amenities: Such low room rates do come at a price, however: Motel 6 offers few perks.
 There is no free breakfast or guaranteed free Wi-Fi, so be prepared to pay for the latter at some locations.
 On the other hand, kids under 17 stay free, as do one or two pets per room.
 The chain also offers discounts to veterans and active military and members of AARP.
 A loyalty program, dubbed My6, offers members special deals, faster check-out, and social sign in.
 An ongoing nationwide renovation is sprucing up dated rooms with flat-screen TVs and other modern touches like simulated wood flooring and sleek, minimalist designs.

-Despite the occasional disappointing property, low prices and widespread availability make Motel 6 a decent budget choice when coupled with modest expectations -- which should get a boost as the upgrade rolls out.
+Takeaway: Despite the occasional disappointing property, low prices and widespread availability make Motel 6 a decent budget choice for travelers with modest expectations -- which should get a boost as the upgrade rolls out.